CPT-Jack-A-Castle/SysWhispers/README.md

-# Shhhloader
+# SyS Whispers
-Shhhloader is a SysWhispers Shellcode Loader that is currently a Work in Progress.
+SHloader is a SysWhispers Shellcode Loader that is currently a Work in Progress.
 It takes raw shellcode as input and compiles a C++ stub that has been integrated with SysWhispers in order to bypass AV/EDR.
 The included python builder will work on any Linux system that has Mingw-w64 installed.

 The tool has been confirmed to successfully load Meterpreter and a Cobalt Strike beacon on fully updated systems with Windows Defender enabled.
 The project itself is still in a PoC/WIP state, as it currently doesn't work with all payloads.

-**2/9/22 EDIT: Shhhloader now includes 5 different ways to execute your shellcode!
+**2/9/22 EDIT: SHloader now includes 5 different ways to execute your shellcode!
 See below for updated usage.
-Big thanks to [@Snovvcrash](https://github.com/snovvcrash) and their [DInjector](https://github.com/snovvcrash/DInjector) project for inspiration!
+Big thanks to [T.me/TigerMatee](https://github.com/snovvcrash) and their [DInjector](https://github.com/snovvcrash/DInjector) project for inspiration!
 I highly recommend taking a look at it for more information regarding the shellcode injection techniques and code that this tool is now based on.**

 ```
 ┳┻|